racket/rhombus/enforestation/0000-enforestation.md

 definition form, implements more complicated syntax, and so on.
-Some part of the language would be built in this low-level way, including operator- and macro-defining forms like `operator` and `expression_macro`, and then more of the Rhombus prototype language could be built using the Rhombus prototype language.
+Some part of the language would be built in this low-level way, including operator- and macro-defining forms like `operator` and `expr.macro`, and then more of the Rhombus prototype language could be built using the Rhombus prototype language.

 # Reference-level explanation